RedisGears/RedisGears/docs/commands_hook.md

 4) "bar"
 ```

-You can see that on `person:1` both hooks were triggered while on `k1` only the second hook was triggered as expected.
+Both hooks triggered for `person:1` while only the second hook triggered for `k1`, as expected.

-## Hooks Limitations
+## Hook Limitations
-On the following cases, it is not possible to hook a command:

-* It is **not** possible to hook a command on the following cases:
+* You **cannot** use command hooks in the following cases:
     * If the **command has movable keys** and `keyprefix` was used
-    * If the **command is marked with noscript flag**
+    * If the **command is marked with the noscript flag**
-* It is possible to hook a command with a none sync execution (see [execution mode](file:///home/meir/work/RedisGears/site/async_await_doc/functions.html#register)). but once its done, it is not possible to hook it again (perform a nested hook).
-Also, **hooking a command with none sync execution will cause it to not be invokable from within a Lua script on MULTI EXEC**.
+* You can hook a command with a none sync execution (see [execution mode](file:///home/meir/work/RedisGears/site/async_await_doc/functions.html#register)).
+However, once it's done, it is not possible to hook it again (perform a nested hook).
+Also, **hooking a command with none sync execution will prevent its invocation from within a Lua script on MULTI EXEC**.